google/pik/README.md

 Pik is to have roughly the same performance requirements space that JPEG is holding today.
-We aim to have roughly similar decoding speed, i.e., no more than 50 % slower in decoding, but adding more modern compression and prediction methods, giving 55 % more density.
-We plan to improve to 65 % before freezing the format.
+We aim to have roughly similar decoding speed, i.e., no more than 50 % slower in decoding, but adding more modern compression and prediction methods, such that the compressed size is about one third of JPEG.
 Some of these new advances may come with a moderate drop in decoding speed (possibly 40 % of jpeg speed).

 The bitstream supports tiles so that multi-core decoding can decode a single image faster (up to 1 GB/s).